Allegiance STEAM Academy Monthly Enrichment Updates

 STEAM Lab Projects

-February was a bustling month in the STEAM Lab, with students across all grades tackling innovative and engaging projects designed to foster critical thinking and practical skills.
+March was a bustling month in the STEAM Lab, with students across all grades tackling innovative and engaging projects designed to foster critical thinking and practical skills.

 Lower Grades Focus